shuttle-hq/shuttle-docs/README.md

 npm i mintlify -g
 ```

-And run them from root of the repository:
+And from the root of the repository, run:

 ```bash
 mintlify dev